-- Research and write grant proposals; track and act on reports and follow-ups from funders.
+3. Research and write grant proposals; track and act on reports and follow-ups

-- Plan and coordinate individual fundraising efforts with the Board.
+4. Plan and coordinate individual fundraising efforts, including special events, with

-- Research and pursue new sources of earned income.
+5. Research and pursue new sources of earned income, in collaboration with

-- Develop an annual budget, in conjunction with the Treasurer or other Board personnel and Artistic Director.
+1. Develop an annual budget, in conjunction with the Treasurer or other Board

-- Track budget and report to the Board on progress.
+personnel and Artistic Director; track budget and report to the Board on

 Board Management and Development

-- Serve as professional advisor to the Board of Directors and recommend appropriate policies for consideration.
+1. Serve as professional advisor to the Board of Directors; help them identify their